 Corrected 1099 Forms Will Be Mailed as Needed

-You may receive a corrected Form 1099.
-There are several reasons this may occur—for example, if issuers of securities held in your account provide updated or additional information after your 1099 form is mailed to you.
+You may receive a corrected tax information statement/Form 1099.
+There are several reasons for this—for example, issuers of securities held in your account may provide updated or additional information after your Form 1099 is mailed to you.
 The IRS requires financial organizations to send corrected forms with revised information as needed.
 Please note that financial organizations, like Pershing, are responsible for Form 1099 reporting and must rely on issuers of securities for your tax information.

 No action is required.
 Your 1099 tax statement will be mailed as soon as it is available.
 For faster access, consider enrolling in electronic delivery (e-delivery).
 When you enroll in e-delivery, you can view your tax documents as soon as they are available.
 Contact your financial organization about your mail delivery preferences.
 View additional information on Going Paperless.